plast-lab/plast-lab.github.io/_includes/description.md

-The PLaST research group in the
+The PLaST research group at the
-[Department of Informatics and Telecommunications](http://www.di.uoa.gr) at the [University of Athens](http://www.uoa.gr) focuses on applied programming languages and software
+[Department of Informatics and Telecommunications](http://www.di.uoa.gr) of the [University of Athens](http://www.uoa.gr) focuses on applied programming languages and software
 engineering:

 * Program analysis (static analysis, test generation, invariant inference, symbolic execution)